 Historically, the Buddhists in areas like Afghanistan, Central Asia, and the Indian subcontinent were not recognized by the Muslim rulers as “people of the Book” in the strict Quranic usage of the term to refer to Christians and Jews.
 Nevertheless, Buddhists received the same status and rights as “people of the Book.”
 This meant that they could keep their religion, so long as they paid a special poll tax.
 So, in my dialogues with Muslim scholars, we explored together what is meant by “ people of the Book.”
 I met with one West African Sufi leader from Guinea who explained that “people of the Book” meant people who believed in some higher abstract principle of ethics and morality that, in a sense, created or orders the world.
-It does not necessarily mean people who accept the Old Testament.
+It does not necessarily mean people who accept The Five Books of Moses (the Torah).
 Also, in my later investigations, what struck me was that in Old Turk and Sogdian , the ancient languages in which Buddhist texts were available in translation in present-day Uzbekistan and northern Afghanistan, the term Dharma was translated with the Greek loan word nom, which originally meant “law.”
 Later, the word nom for Dharma was borrowed from Sogdian into other Central Asian languages into which Buddhist texts were translated, such as Uighur (a Turkic language) and Mongolian.
 In modern Mongolian, “nom” is not only the word for “Dharma,” it has also taken on the additional meaning of “ book,” in the sense of the books that contain the Dharma in written form.

 AB: No, but the issue of “the Book” indicates the importance of ethical laws as the basis for religious dialogue and harmony.